 Provide cutting-edge technology for medical practice and bring patients on the path to recovery are the two objectives of Sapiens Biosciences, the e-pathology start-up created by Louis-Oscar Morel and Nathan Vinçon.
 She is currently leading the UMMON project, a specialised software in the cervical cancer detection with automatic analysis of tumor markers.

-An atypical course of study
+The beginning of Sapiens Biosciences: An atypical course of study

 Nathan Vinçon (left) - Louis-Oscar Morel (right) | Co-founders of Sapiens Biosciences